protez/rsms.github.com/_posts/2011-03-02-move-programming-language.md

 ## Function the ultimate

 The biggest difference to most other programming languages is how functions are created, handled and invoked.
 In Move (and JavaScript) functions are light-weight, first class objects which *should be used*.
-Writing "name = function name(x, y, z) {..." quickly becomes a tedious task when whipping up code, so Move simplifies the function expression syntax to "name = ^(x, y, z) {...".
+Writing `name = function name(x, y, z) {...` quickly becomes a tedious task when whipping up code, so Move simplifies the function expression syntax to `name = ^(x, y, z) {...`.

 An example: